How to Start Farming: The What, Why, How & Wow

 Georgia Organics' collection of farm business planning resources includes free access to business plan and budget templates, assessment tools and sample proposals.
 Also addresses topics regarding pricing, sales tax, insurance, labor and leasing land.

-Mavenjoy Best Practice Pick: Georgia Organics Mentoring Program pairs newer farmers and ranchers transitioning to organic production systems with experienced farmer mentors for up to 25 hours of mentor support, travel stipend, and scholarships to their annual conference and workshops throughout the year.
+Mavenjoy Best Practice Pick: Georgia Organics Famer Services pairs newer farmers and ranchers transitioning to organic production systems with experienced farmer mentors for up to 25 hours of mentor support, travel stipend, and scholarships to their annual conference and workshops throughout the year.
 Mentees also receive direct support from Georgia Organics' Farmer Services Coordinator.

 - **NEW** Farmer Training